Ingredients

 - Season the pork belly on all sides generously.
 Allow the pork belly to rest for at least 30 minutes with the seasonings, or you can choose to dry-brine overnight by having it rest on a wire rack with a baking sheet in the fridge uncovered.

-- Check the pork belly.
+- Check for doneness.
 Make sure that juices are not pooling on top – simply tip it to let the juices drop off the side.
 If you notice the sides are drying out slightly, spritz it with apple cider vinegar once or twice during the cook.
+Smoke the pork belly until it’s probe tender, where there is little resistance when you prod the meat.
+This will happen around 200-210°F.

 Notes